What is Malolactic Fermentation? The Buttery Taste in Wine

 GMO Yeasts and Bacteria in Wine

 Wine grapes are not genetically modified.
-However, to date there are both yeast strains and bacteria that have been genetically modified to help fermentations complete (and produce desirable aromas in wine).
-Oenoccocus oeni is one of the bacteria strains that is has been genetically modified, but to our knowledge there are no GMO strains on the market.
+However, to date, there are both yeast strains and bacteria genetically modified to help fermentations complete (and produce desirable aromas in wine).
+Oenoccocus oeni is one of the bacteria strains that is has been genetically modified, but to our knowledge, there are no GMO strains on the market.

 What’s our take on this slippery topic?
 It’s tricky.
-On one hand, GM yeasts and bacterias could produce better, more consistent wines that are more affordable.
-On the other hand, they could remove the sense of terroir in wine, which has been shown more recently to be greatly affected by regional bacteria and yeast diversity.
+On the one hand, GM yeasts and bacterias could produce better, more consistent wines that are more affordable.
+On the other hand, they could remove the sense of terroir in wine, recently shown to be significantly affected by regional bacteria and yeast diversity.